A Ray Of Hope

 What I have learned

-When my world fell apart I was coaching for 8 hours a day, which meant I was listening for 8 hours during which time I had to hold back my opinions, reactions and suggestions.
-Then I would finish work and listen to my family and friends again knowing how important it was to listen, I did my best to hold back my opinions, thoughts and suggestions.
-I would often vent and download to my husband and although I had the the skill, time and desire to listen, I often lacked the capacity.
+When my world fell apart I was coaching for 8 hours a day, which meant I was listening and holding back my opinions, reactions and suggestions for that whole time.
+Then I would finish work and ask my family what they wanted for dinner, how their day was and because I know the value of listening, I would do my best to hold back my opinions, thoughts and suggestions.

-But 2 hours coaching per fortnight was enough to give me the capacity to do both better whilst also learning about myself, which meant that I was better informed when making decisions and I was able to advocate for what I needed to be at my best more of the time.
+But 2 hours coaching per fortnight was enough to give me the capacity to do both better whilst also learning about myself.
+Over time I recognise that I needed to increase my network of people that I felt able to talk to and who had the desire, skill, time and capacity to listen to me.

 Making Space for You In Your Life

 As a professional listener I have a supervisor, I talk to on a regular basis to process and make sense of what I hear and how to best support my clients.
-I have a PA to talk to about the workload and priorities and I can delegate tasks that I don’t have time, capacity, skill or desire to do, in order to do the best for our clients.
-My husband and friends are able to listen when I am hurt or upset and they don’t accuse me of bragging when I want to make a big thing about a small change that has taken forever to achieve.
+In business I have a PA to talk to about the workload and priorities and I can delegate tasks that I don’t have time, capacity, skill or desire to do.
+But in my personal world I had limited myself to only really talking to my husband when I was struggling.

 Your Passport To Better Conversations